Structuring translations: How to keep the original files?

 In our example a project has several semantically named translation files for the source locale.
 For example: “accounts.en.yml”, “emails.en.yml” etc. These semantical names are going to be managed through tags in PhraseApp.

 .phraseapp.yml to reflect the organization of the files in your project and link them to tags in the PhraseApp project by including the tag placeholder in the file path.
-You will need to add a new pull target entry for each tag you want to pull into a seperate file!

 - file: ./path/to/locales/<tag>.en.yml